keithtyser/keith-jump/memory-bank/progress.md

   - Created a seamless playing field where the player can continuously move horizontally
 - Successfully tested that the player wraps around the screen edges during horizontal movement

+## Step 8: Implement Camera Following (Completed)
+- Implemented camera following in GameScene.js:
+  - Set camera bounds to allow only vertical scrolling with fixed horizontal position
+  - Configured infinite vertical bounds with `setBounds(0, -Infinity, gameWidth, Infinity)`
+  - Implemented smooth camera following with proper lerp values:
+    - Horizontal lerp of 0 to maintain fixed horizontal position
+    - Vertical lerp of 0.1 for smooth vertical tracking
+  - Added a camera deadzone with dimensions (gameWidth, 200) to:
+    - Keep the player in view without constantly centering them
+    - Provide smoother camera movement during gameplay
+  - Ensured proper alignment with the player's vertical position
+  - Adjusted player starting position to be above the first platform
+- Successfully tested that camera smoothly follows the player upward movement

 ## Next Steps
-- Step 8: Implement Camera Following (Pending)
+- Step 9: Implement Platform Generator (Pending)
-  - Configure camera to follow player with smooth transition
+  - Create system to dynamically generate platforms as player moves upward
-  - Set camera bounds for vertical movement
+  - Add platform cleanup for platforms below the view
+  - Implement increasing difficulty with platform spacing